uutzinger/airquality/Readme.md

 Sorry no circuit diagram with pullup and wire connections has been made to include in the docs at this time.

 ## Programming Instructions
 The software folder in this destribution is the main sketch folder.
-When opening Sensi main program, all other files are loaded.
+When opening Sensi main program, all other modules are loaded.

 The drivers and programs will compile with ESP8266 2.x Arduino Libary but not with latest 3.x.
 Third party drivers fail to build on 3.x.

 All hard coded settings are stored in .h files in the ```src``` folder.

 For first time progamming of a new ESP, you will need to upload via USB cable.
 Afterwards you can use OTA or http uploader.

+You will also need to upload files to the LittleFS using the https://github.com/earlephilhower/arduino-esp8266littlefs-plugin in order to use the sensor from a web browser.
+After initial upload you can upload files to (http://host/upload).

 ## Features